JdeRobot/DetectionMetrics/docs/_pages/installation.md

 **Note:** Be Sure to checkout [functionality](../functionality/command_line_application) for tutorials on how to use the above mentioned functionalities and frameworks.

-# How to compile DetectionStudio:
+# How to compile Detection Studio:

 Once you have all the required dependencies installed just run: